powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 ### How to Fix It

-A publicly exposed `interface` should be considered a shared, and as such should be as lightweight and generic as possible.
-For good examples in the standard library check out io.Reader, io.Writer, and runtime.Error.
+A publicly exposed `interface` should be considered shared, and as such should be as lightweight and generic as possible.
+For good examples in the standard library check out `io.Reader`, `io.Writer`, and `runtime.Error`

-There are times when using a large `interface` is appropriate, and can result in a clearer abstraction than many small interaces.
+There are times when using a large `interface` is appropriate, and can result in a clearer abstraction than many small interfaces.
 In this case, Go offers the ability to compose small interfaces into a new definition.
 Typically, in this case the comprehensive definition is needed in certain locations.
 This means that we can easily provide access to both a comprehensive definition or very specific definitions, depending on the needs of varied clients.

 Here's an example of interface composition: